 I strive to support customers to the best of my ability so long as supporting them does not compromise my ethics.
 I may not always agree with my customers, but I will loyally support them to the extent which is possible.

-2. I Prioritise clarity and kindness above other values.
+I prioritize clarity, kindness, and Compassion above other values.

 When I provide constructive feedback or critique to clients and colleagues, I strive to demonstrate respect and diplomacy without sacrificing the clarity of my message.
 I do not advocate for belittling gossip, even if some psychologists consider part of our human nature.
 I avoid using passive-aggressive tones or indirect communication as I find it may seem disrespectful.